PawelTyd/ReactProjectALK/README.md

 ## Features and Functions

-a) Form validation
+a) Form state management
-- Related functions: toggleSPA() and returnToHomePage()
+- Related features/pages: React-Hook-Form, LoginPage, ResetPasswordPage, RegisterPage

 b) Validating user input to ensure all necessary fields (email, password, confirmPassword) are filled during registration/login process.
 The length of characters, the format of the email, the compatibility of passwords have been checked
-- Related function: validation()
+- Related features/pages: Yup library, LoginPage, ResetPasswordPage, RegisterPage

-c) Additional filtering by car name using the "filter' method
+c) Additional filtering by user first and second name, email address, ID
+- Related features/pages: UsersManagementPage, Zustand store and slices

+d) Additional sorting (ID, first and second name, email address)
-- Related function: filterCarName()
+- Related features/pages: UsersManagementPage, Zustand store and slices

-d) Using flatpickr library to handle calendar and delivery date selection

-e) Using scrollIntoView method to include more fluent and smooth scrolling animation
+e)

 f) Changing the color of the navigation during scrolling
 - Related function: scrollChangeColor()